What anxiety feels like

 When my life was going too fast, I couldn’t understand the feelings I felt.

-It was as if my ribcage, the structure normally intended to protect our precious matter, turned against me, with a vice grip around my lungs and my heart.
-Sometimes it was only momentary, I could brush it off if I was in public or if I had something readily available to distract me.
+It was as if my ribcage, the structure anatomically intended to protect our precious matter, turned against me, with a vice grip around my lungs and my heart.
+Sometimes it was only momentary; I could brush it off if I were in public or if I had something readily available to distract me.
 If I was alone, I could find myself crumpled over on my bathroom floor.

 Because I didn’t sleep well during that time, I naturally was always tired.
 I quickly became worn down and was forced to redesign my day-to-day.
 I started cutting things out that didn’t feel like enough of a priority.

 When I began to slow my pace and be more mindful of my time, it was only then that I could determine what was causing the vice-gripped moments.
 For me, what was causing the attacks was unhandled grief.
 Four years later, it is easily recognizable to me now.
 But sometimes when I was in the moment, it was hard to separate myself from it.
 I can’t change the events from four years ago, but I can choose to work more towards acceptance.